await-of/of/docs/retry.md

 ---

-Example of reconnecting to database.
+Example of reconnecting to the database.
 You must pass asynchronous function not the promise.

 ```javascript
 const mongoose = require("mongoose");